DaniBoo/cyanobacteria_project/README.md

 Now need to tidy up the code a bit.

-The name / path of the file is hard coded at the moment, which needs to be improved.
+Fixed: ~~The name / path of the file is hard coded at the moment, which needs to be improved.~~